 - All Certificates of Analysis must show manufacturing and expiry dates and the goods cannot be expired

 - All foodstuffs of European origin must have dioxin free Health Certificate

 - Halal Certificate stating that slaughter was according to Muslim law must accompany fresh, frozen meat and poultry

-- Beverages, canned, chilled or frozen poultry, or by-products, of EU origin (except Belgium and Germany) must be accompanied by Health Certificate issued by Health Authority certifying that products are free from MPA and Ostradiol hormones and are fit for human consumption.
-This must be certified by the A-ICC and legalised by the Saudi Arabian Embassy.
+- Beverages, canned, chilled or frozen poultry, or by-products, of EU origin (except Belgium and Germany) must be accompanied by Health Certificate issued by Health Authority certifying that products are free from MPA and Ostradiol hormones and are fit for human consumption and must be certified by the AICC.

 - Exporters are often required to submit a Radiation Certificate